Janata007/Rendezvous/README.md

-Locations - based on LocationsEnum which the user has ManyToMany relationship (unidirectional) Sports -  based on SportsEnum which the user has ManyToMany relationship (unidirectional) MusicGenres -  based on MusicGenresEnum which the user has ManyToMany relationship (unidirectional) Likes - entity made for keeping records of which user liked/plus ultra liked/disliked which user
+Locations - based on LocationsEnum which the user has ManyToMany relationship (unidirectional) Sports -  based on SportsEnum which the user has ManyToMany relationship (unidirectional) MusicGenres -  based on MusicGenresEnum which the user has ManyToMany relationship (unidirectional) Likes - entity made for keeping records of which user liked/disliked which user

 ### Repository:
-there are repositories for all entity models defined above
+There are repositories for all entity models defined above

 ### Service:
-there are services for all entity models defined above MatchService - additional service meant for calculating the percent of which one user matches with another user based on the hobbies, locations, sports and music genres they overlap
+There are services for all entity models defined above MatchService - additional service meant for calculating the percent of which one user matches with another user based on the hobbies, locations, sports and music genres they overlap

 ### Web
-there are rest controllers for all entity models defined above MatchController - additional controller for getting the percent of a match for users
+There are rest controllers for all entity models defined above MatchController - additional controller for getting the percent of a match for users

 ### Video example: